piotrtrojan/PiotrTrojan.AspNetCore.IdentityErrorLocalization/README.md

 ### 1.0.3

-* Fixed bug in Multilang - English Error Describer (included in Microsoft.Extensions.Identity.Core) is used for 'en' or no language provided.
+* Fixed bug in Multilang - English Error Describer (default IdentityErrorDescriber included in Microsoft.Extensions.Identity.Core) is used for 'en' or no language provided.
 * Information (Exception message) added when IdentityErrorDescriberFactory is not registered (Multilang).
   It will inform user that he forgot to register factory (via extension method) instead of throwing generic Exception (Cannot resolve service).
 * Fixed nuget files generation (internal change)